SophistSolutions/Stroika/Library/Sources/Stroika/Foundation/Containers/ReadMe.md

 - Copy other container.
 This allows for converting nearly anything sensible (iterable with convertible_to constraint applied to its iterable value_type) into a CONTAINER.

-  - Note, the reason for the not_is_base_of<> magic is to avoid ambiguity with copy constructor (not SURE WHY this is needed but it was needed in some cases - maybe due to bugs - maybe can lose - I recall docs on C++ suggest NOT needed). https://stackoverflow.com/questions/4419375/templated-constructor-vs-templated-copy-constructor seems to suggest it is needed (not authoritative).
+  - Note, the reason for the not derived_from<> magic is to avoid ambiguity with copy constructor (not SURE WHY this is needed but it was needed in some cases - maybe due to bugs - maybe can lose - I recall docs on C++ suggest NOT needed). https://stackoverflow.com/questions/4419375/templated-constructor-vs-templated-copy-constructor seems to suggest it is needed (not authoritative).
 But I seem to recall reading (https://stackoverflow.com/questions/23244665/c-overloading-takes-precedence-over-specialization) that explictly defined copy constructors take precedence over template defined ones.
 So confused by this, but it appears still needed (2021-12-03).

     ~~~
     template <IIterableOf<T> ITERABLE_OF_ADDABLE>